-meet the needs of students: 1.
-Knows roles, functions, settings, and professional identity of the school counselor in relation to the roles of other professional and support personnel in the school.
-X X X x X 2.
-Understands current models of school counseling programs (e.g., International School Counselor Association [ISCA] Model, American School Counselor Association [ASCA] National Model) and their integral relationship to the total educational program. x X 3.
-Understands the ways in which student development, well-being, and learning are enhanced by family- school-community collaboration.
-X X X X Х 4.
-Knows strategies to promote, develop, and enhance effective teamwork within the school and the larger community, including the Career and Technical Centers. x X x x 5.
-Knows how to build effective working teams of school staff, parents, and community members to promote X X X
+support personnel

+in the school.

+2. Understands X X

+current models of Λ Λ

+school counseling

+programs (e.g.,

+International

+School Counselor

+Association

+[ISCA] Model,

+American School

+Counselor

+Association

+[ASCA] National

+Model) and their

+integral

+relationship to the

+total educational

+program.

+3. Understands 37 v v

+the ways in X X X X X

+which student

+development,

+well-being, and

+learning are

+enhanced by

+family-school-

+community

+collaboration.

+4. Knows . • - •-

+X X X X

+strategies to

+promote, develop, and

+enhance effective

+teamwork within

+the school and

+the larger

+community,

+including the

+Career and

+Technical

+Centers.

-- the academic, career, and personal/social development of students.
-6. Understands systems theories, models, and processes of consultation in school system settings. x x X X 7.
+1 1 5.
+Knows how to build effective working teams of school staff, parents, and community members to promote the academic, career, and personal/social development of X x X students.
+6. Understands systems theories, models, and processes of consultation in school system settings.
+X X X X 7.
 Knows strategies and methods for working with parents, guardians, families, and communities to empower them to act on behalf of their children.
-X x x x 8.
+X X х х 8.
 Understands the various peer programming interventions (e.g., peer meditation, peer mentoring, peer tutoring) and how to coordinate them.
-X X X x 9.
-Knows school and community collaboration models for crisis/disaster preparedness and response. x x X x 10.
+X X х X

+9. Knows school and community collaboration models for crisis/disaster preparedness and response.
+X X X X 10.
 Understands the various mentoring programming interventions (e.g., advisor/advisee programming) and how to coordinate them.
 X X X X 11.
-Understands factors that contribute to a safe learning environment that encourages active inquiry, collaboration, supportive interaction, fairness consistent standards of behavior and self- motivation for all students.
-B. Advocacy: Studies involving the use of knowledge and competencies to advocate on the behalf of students and families of diverse and multicultural backgrounds, including understanding the advocacy process and the school counselor's role as an advocate for students and change within the school system to better meet the needs of students.
-1. Knows the roles and processes of school counselors advocating on behalf of others. х Х х х x 2.
-Understands advocacy processes needed to address institutional barriers that impede access, equity, and success for students and families.
-X X x X X X 3.
-Demonstrates the ability to articulate, model, and advocate for an appropriate school counselor identity and program. x x x x C. Leadership: Studies that provide an understanding of the school counselor's role as a leader in the school:
+Understands factors that contribute to a safe learning environment that encourages active inquiry, collaboration, supportive interaction, fairness consistent standards of behavior and self-motivation for all students.
+B. Advocacy: Studies involving the use of knowledge and competencies to advocate on the behalf of students and families of diverse and multicultural

+haalra

+backgrounds,

+including

+understanding the

+advocacy process

+and the school

+counselor's role

+as an advocate

+for students and

+change within the

+school system to

+better meet the

+needs of students.

+1. Knows the X X X X X

+roles and

+processes of

+school counselors

+advocating on

+behalf of others.

+2. Understands X X X X X X

+advocacy

+processes needed

+to address

+institutional

+barriers that

+impede access,

+equity, and

+success for

+students and

+families.

+3. Demonstrates X X X X

+the ability to

+articulate, model,

+and advocate for

+an appropriate

+school counselor

+identity and

+program.

+C. Leadership:

+Studies that

+provide an

+understanding of

+the school